-FlexBio Technologie GmbH has a wide range of know-how on the subject of biogas.
+FlexBio Technologie GmbH has a wide range of know-how on the subject of biogas and biogas technology.
 In addition to the innovative biogas plant technology, the product portfolio includes classic small manure plants that can be individually designed according to your wishes.
 In addition to the challenge of sustainable energy supply, the recycling cycle must also be closed.
-Waste fermentation plants offer an optimal solution to recycle biowaste energetically and thus to be able to use the material flow sensibly in the future.
+In this context, waste fermentation plants offer an optimal solution for the energetic utilization of biowaste and thus for the sensible use of the material flow in the future.

 The novel FlexBio biogas plant consists of the most modern plant technology and a new process management.
 The heart of the system is the filler in the fermenter, which increases the specific surface and prevents the microbiology from being washed out.
 Due to the packing and the new process management, significantly higher room loads can be handled.
 The system technology and control allow biogas production at the push of a button.
 This eliminates large gas storage facilities and biogas is then produced when it is needed.
 This means that base load or peak load can be covered as required.

 The newly developed FlexBio biogas process is suitable for use in both agriculture and waste management.
-Our fixed-bed technology impresses with its very high flexibility – such as needs-based biogas production without large gas storage facilities, as well as high process stability and efficiency.
+Our fixed-bed technology impresses with a very high degree of flexibility – such as on-demand biogas production without large gas storage facilities, as well as high process stability and efficiency.

 Our plant concept is also suitable for small, decentralized applications, such as pure liquid manure plants, small HTK biogas plants, use of silage seepage / fermentation juice for larger farms (large livestock farming) or pure and co-fermentation of sugar beets with a focus on the greatest possible flexibility.